 Maine residents can reduce the risk of unintentional injuries by being safe drivers, maintaining a safe home and work environment and using a little common sense when it comes to proper safety procedures.

 Contact the personal injury lawyers at Peter Thompson & Associates if you have been injured by someone else’s negligence on the road or at work in Portland or Bangor.
-Call 1-800-804-2004 for a free and confidential appointment.
+Call 1-800-804-2004 for a confidential appointment.

 More Blog Entries: